blogImage.alt

 I offer empathy and slowly work with clients to re-gain, or for many for the first time, foster a sense of the “self.”
 Again as things surface it is obvious the more dysfunctional the family of origin (those families with rigid prescribed roles) the less of a sense of “self” the client exhibits.
 So what is the remedy to all of this?
 How can men take responsibility for their lives, assert themselves and march to the beat of their own hearts instead of the demands from those around him?

 My clients’ are trying to make sense of the conflict within their own lives and truly want to be part of healing, but don’t know where to start.
 In coaching we always start with the only person who can exercise any control in any given situation and that is the client themselves.
-Once a client begins to internalize that they have agency (choices) they begin to notice a sense of “existence” within themselves.
+Once a client begins to internalize that they have agency (the capacity to make choices) they begin to notice a sense of “existence” within themselves.
 At this point they are coached to exercise this sense of “self or I exist” within the context of their lives.
 This is where the relational problems actually get much worse before they get better.
 This is when the client needs the most supportive coaching possible.
 Those who are accustomed to manipulating the male are typically going to up the ante (increase what is at stake for both sides).
+Therefore, it is imperative that the dominated male begin to steadily increase his tolerance for allowing others to take responsibility for their own feelings and he must increase his own tolerance to experience his own fears and anxieties.

 So what is at stake when the dominated male wants to exercise their own “self?”
 Two major reinforcements of behaviour are at play.
 The dominated male will often acquiesce in order to get his legitimate needs met that have been driving his unhelpful behaviour all along.
 That is, the need to belong, the need for acceptance and simply the legitimate human need to be loved.
 On the other hand the narcissistic type, that is, the demanding person ups the ante of “coercive control” in order to get their own needs met.
 The thing is the narcissistic person’s “needs” often come from a place of deep insecurity and not vulnerability.